semaphoreci/docs/project-workflow-trigger-options_5d42dcce042863478675bb99.md

 In every job from this workflow, Semaphore will export `SEMAPHORE_GIT_REF_TYPE` environment variable with value `branch`.

+## Whitelist branches

+By default, Semaphore will create a workflow for every branch.
+You can whitelist the branches you want to run, specifying their names, regular expressions enclosed with '/' are also allowed.

+Whitelist works only for newly created branches, Semaphore will always create workflows for existing branches.

 ## Build tags

 Semaphore will create a workflow for every tag you create on the Git repository.

 In every job from this workflow, Semaphore will export `SEMAPHORE_GIT_REF_TYPE` environment variable with value `tag`.

+## Whitelist tags

+By default, Semaphore will create a workflow for every tag.
+You can whitelist the tags you want to run, specifying their names, regular expressions enclosed with '/' are also allowed.

 ## Build pull requests